anasioulas/PCBS_multilayer_perceptron_nn/README.md

 Finally, I created a script, namely `execution.py`, that combines the two previous scripts.

 This script first calls the `data_preparation.py` and receives the training and the validation sets.
 Then it sets some of the hyperparameters of the network to be instantiated.
+In the version uploaded we specifically use:
+* a learning rate of 0.05
+* 3-layer network with layer dimensions (9,7,7,1) (remember that the input layer is excluded from the counting of the number of the layers)

-Specifically, we use a learning rate of 0.05 and layer dimensions of (9, 15, 1).
-It then creates an instance of the NeuralNetwork class of the `neural_network.py`, runs the gradient_descend method and evaluates the performance of the resulting network.
+It then creates an instance of the NeuralNetwork class of the `neural_network.py`, runs the gradient_descent method for 65000 iterations and evaluates the performance of the resulting network.
+The gradient_descent method prints the average loss (over all the examples) every 1000 iterations.

-If we run this script with `np.random.seed(1)`, we get an accuracy of on the training set and an accuracy of on the validation set.
+## Performance Results

+We present a few results of our program.
+For the following we used the `np.random.seed(1)`, so that the results are reproducable.

+* learning_rate = 0.05, layer_dimensions = (9,7,7,1), iterations = 40000
+    *Accuracy on the training set: 1
+    *Accuracy of on the validation set: 0.989

+* learning_rate = 0.06, layer_dimensions = (9,14,1), iterations = 60000
+    *Accuracy on the training set: 0.996
+    *Accuracy of on the validation set: 0.989

+* learning_rate = 0.06, layer_dimensions = (9,5,5,5,1), iterations = 15000
+    *Accuracy on the training set: 0.978
+    *Accuracy of on the validation set: 0.994

+## Technical note

+We should mention that the use of the sigmoid function combined with the cross-entropy loss function creates somes issues with specific set of hyperparameters and usually after a big number of iterations.
+The problem is created by the fact that sigmoid gives outputs close to 0 or 1 which in turn, for example, might lead to log(0) in the computation of the loss.
+There are similar examples with division by a number very close to zero.
+There are ways to handle such issues.
+For instance, we can check when this is the case and add a very small epsilon, so that the log function (or the division) does not explode to infinity.
+However, the network works perfectly for many set of parameters and gives almost perfect accuracies -for this specific data set.
+In any case, handling such issues is beyond the scope of this project.

 ## Previous & Gained Experience